Chase-William/.Docs/.docs/DotDocs/Core/Models/Language/Interfaces/IHaveSignature.md

 # <code><span title="Represents a type that has functional based documentation like parameters and return type.">IHaveSignature</span></code> *interface*

-undefinedRepresents a type that has functional based documentation like parameters and return type.
+Represents a type that has functional based documentation like parameters and return type.

 ## *public* Properties